tensorflow/tfjs-models/face-landmarks-detection/demo/README.md

 yarn watch
 ```

-To get future updates from the facemesh source code:
+To get future updates from the face-landmarks-detection source code:
 ```
-# cd up into the facemesh directory
+# cd up into the face-landmarks-detection directory
 cd ../
 yarn build && yarn yalc push
 ```